florianholeczek/ugfn/README.md

 uvicorn back:app --host 0.0.0.0 --port 8000
 ```

-You can find it on port 8000:
+You can then find it on port 8000:
 http://0.0.0.0:8000